Akkermansia for Kids: Boosting Childhood Health

 Akkermansia muciniphila is a naturally occurring bacterium in the human gut that specializes in digesting mucin, the protective layer of mucus lining the intestines.
 Far from being harmful, this action stimulates mucus renewal, strengthens gut barrier function, and supports immune modulation.

 Discovered in 2004 by Willem M. de Vos and Muriel Derrien, Akkermansia has since become one of the most studied “next-generation probiotics” due to its wide-ranging effects on human health, including metabolic function, inflammation, and even neurological health.
+Today, it’s gaining attention as a child-safe probiotic for immune support and microbiome development.

 The Early Years: Building a Child’s Microbiome